AnastasiaFilatova/caring-velociraptor-773bc/src/pages/index.md

       - title: About Andrey
         content: >
-          Independent consultant specialized in building secure application delivery platforms on AWS using HashiStack and Kubernetes\<br>
+          Independent consultant specialized in building secure application delivery platforms on AWS using HashiStack and Kubernetes.

           AWS architect (6x certifications)